Skip to main content ] Facebook Twitter Member area

 A lot of people don’t realise that just because the sun is out doesn’t mean there is UV radiation.
 Similarly, just because a day is overcast it doesn’t mean there is no UV radiation.

 You need to be mindful that UV can be present during certain hours of the day.
 It could be a really hot day at 5 pm in the afternoon but the UV radiation is really low by that point, whereas at 1pm in the afternoon in summer the UV rate will likely be quite high.
-Which is why it is important to know what times you should be protecting yourself and implementing sun protection.
+This is why it is important to know what times you should be protecting yourself and implementing sun protection.

 You should be implementing sun protection strategies if there is a UV index of 3 or above.